 2000 Through 2007

-These seasons represent quite a conundrum for which we have an entire post dedicated to the issue.
+These seasons represent quite a conundrum, and we have an entire post dedicated to the issue.
 2000, 2001, 2004, and 2007 all feature teams moving from I-AA/FCS to I-A/FBS.
 The issue is that these teams are considered I-AA/FCS independents in their final year in the subdivision but the NCAA hasn’t been consistent on this.
 They include FAU for 2004 upsets but don’t include South Florida in 2000, Troy in 2001, or Western Kentucky in 2007 despite all 4 going through the same process.
 We’ve decided to make all those teams I-AA/FCS and count them in the database.

 2008 to Present

 Amazingly, since 2005 the two lists are identical including 2013, which is when Old Dominion was transitioning from the FCS to the FBS.
 The NCAA has Old Dominion as an FCS upset but does not list them as an FCS team for that season.
-While technically an FCS independent, ODU had the staple of an FBS team with roughly half their schedule against FBS opponents and the other half against FCS teams.
+While technically an FCS independent, ODU had the confusing staple of a transitioning-to-FBS team with roughly half their schedule against FBS opponents and the other half against FCS teams.
 We also have them as an FCS over FBS win after applying a consistent standard for teams in the same position.

 While we believe this list represents a comprehensive and thorough analysis since 1978, we acknowledge this list may be incorrect (beyond what we outlined against the NCAA’s list).
 We greatly appreciate any feedback, concerns, or comments about our list of FCS over FBS wins.